 Hackney Council

-Hackney has a comparatively young and ethnically diverse population, is densely populated and has high levels of deprivation, even in comparison to many other London boroughs.
+Hackney has historically been a borough that welcomes people from all walks of life and all parts of the globe, and this is reflected in the vibrant voluntary and community sector.
+Although deprived, the borough also has considerable assets in both its physical and community resources.
 Healthy life expectancy is significantly below the national average and levels of diagnosed serious and common mental health problems are among the highest in London.
 Providing joined up support to people identified as being most at risk.

 Hackney Council is responsible for the local suicide prevention strategy and action plan and we work with a range of local partners to deliver this.
 Actions Hackney Council is leading on include:

-• Developing the local response to suicide, both for supporting people who may have been impacted, as well as identifying learning that can inform future preventative action
+• Developing the local response to suicide, both for supporting people who may have been impacted, as well as identifying learning that can inform future preventative action.

-• Providing MHFA and MECC training to frontline professionals, so that they are better able to identify needs and offer support to our residents
+• Providing MHFA and MECC training to frontline professionals, so that they are better able to identify needs and offer support to our residents.

-• Increasing awareness of mental health, support services and reducing stigma
+• Increasing awareness of mental health, support services and reducing stigma.

-• Improving awareness of bereavement support and supporting frontline staff to speak to people who have been bereaved
+• Improving awareness of bereavement support and supporting frontline staff to speak to people who have been bereaved.

-• Working with schools and families to provide support to children and young people and training for professionals working with them
+• Working with schools and families to provide support to children and young people and training for professionals working with them.

 • Monitoring local data for any specific trends or concerns, and responding to these.

-• Working with employment services to better support people out of work with their mental health and wellbeing
+• Working with employment services to better support people out of work with their mental health and wellbeing.

 Narrow divider

-– Developing our response to and learning from suicides that occur using the new Thrive Suicide Surveillance database, so as to prevent future suicide risk
+Developing our response to and learning from suicides that occur using the new Thrive Suicide Surveillance database, so as to prevent future suicide risk.
+Working to mitigate worsening of risk factors brought about by the coronavirus crisis, including increased bereavement, unemployment, financial issues, anxiety and loneliness and isolation.
+Addressing inequalities in mental health and improving accessibility to support and services for communities that are currently underserved.

 Narrow divider

-– that some issues are not always straightforward to address at a local level, for example supporting people impacted by suicide
+Challenges include the increase in overall mental need and the number of people presenting with complex needs.
+Some issues are not always straightforward to address at a local level, for example supporting people impacted by suicide.
+Capacity and resource to undertake suicide prevention work are ongoing challenges.

 Narrow divider